 Thank you for registering for engine turning at Memoria Technica!
 You will receive an email containing the below instructions and directions to the workshop before your class.

 In the meantime, here are a few things to help you prepare and be sure to get in touch if you have any questions.
 If you are traveling in from out of state and want some recommendations for places to stay, how to get around, etc. Please click here.

 Classes are over two days from 9am – 5pm with a lunch break.

 Each class includes five 1 3/8″ (brass beginner’s or combination of nickel silver and brass for intermediate) practice discs with your material fee.
 All other materials are pay as you go.
 If you have any special material requests please let us know beforehand so we can accommodate your interests.
-We have pen kits available in nickel silver and brass, as well as nickel silver, brass, fine silver, and sterling silver round blanks in a few sizes.
+We have pen kits available in brass, as well as nickel silver, brass, fine silver, and sterling silver round blanks in a few sizes.
 We have brass ring blanks for more advanced projects and can order precious metal ring blanks in specific sizes.
 If you finish your project you can buy more materials to do more projects during the class.
 Local sales tax applies.

 Class will start at 9am.
 There will be coffee & doughnuts provided.
 Lunch is not provided, so bring a sack lunch or dine out at near by establishments.
 There’s a coffee shop and grocery just across the street and some wonderful local restaurants.
 You will also have use of the small kitchen building on site if you need to use the fridge or heat up your lunch.
 No open food containers or beverages are allowed in the workshop area.